 Transitional Bilingual Instruction Program

-The ___________ Board of Directors is highly committed to ensuring an equal educational opportunity for every student.
+The Goldendale Board of Directors is highly committed to ensuring an equal educational opportunity for every student.
 While English is the basic language of instruction in the district's schools, the district will provide a transitional bilingual instruction program for children whose primary language is not English, and whose English skills are sufficiently deficient or absent to impair learning.
 The district’s transitional bilingual instruction program is designed to enable students to achieve competency in English.
 Annually, the board of directors will approve the district’s transitional bilingual instruction program.

 The district and its staff will:

-Communicate, whenever feasible, with parents of English language learners in a language they can understand;
+Communicate with parents/family members of students who are English language learners in a language they can understand in accordance with 4218 – Language Access;

 Assess and determine, by means of a state approved placement test, student eligibility within 10 days of enrollment and attendance;